Greeble3D/scrollmapper/documentation/user/tutorials/tutorial_2.md

 - Scroll down to `Behavior Alternatives` and check `Prevent Overlap`
 - Press `Run` again...

 And wait a while for the adjustments to occur.
 I find that zooming out runs the algorithm faster.

 See the difference:

 ![No overlap](../../images/t2-nodes-no-overlap.png)

-Zooming out, we see the entire graph is much more clear and organized.
+Zooming out, we see the entire graph is much clearer and organized.

 ![Nodes Comparison](../../images/t2-node-comparison.png)

 In the above left-right comparison, the nodes on the left are dimmed (white) and the nodes on the right are colored (normal).
-When you hover over a given node, all other nodes **except** the **one you are hovering, and it's connected neighbors**, will dim.
+When you hover over a given node, all other nodes **except** the **one you are hovering, and its connected neighbors**, will dim.
 This allows you to focus over and see connection relationships with your mouse.

 In the left image, you can see that one small node with some dark lines radiating from it to other nodes.
 That is the one I hovered before the screenshot.

 **Next** we will show the **Labels** over the nodes (This setting can be toggled **off** and **on**).

 ![Text Values](../../images/t2-text-values.png)

 See the screenshot above.
 Note the changes made in the red boxes.

 Select the `Nodes -> Label Size -> Ranking` panel as shown by the red boxes in the screenshot.

 - In the **dropdown** choose `Degree`.
 - **Min** and **Max** values should be **.1** and **1.2** for this graph.

 > **NOTE** See the **T** icon below the graph.
 Labels can be easily toggled Off and On.

 Now if you zoom in and hover over nodes, you can isolate them and their connections for easy studying...

 ![Focusing labels and connections](../../images/t2-focused-labels.png)

 This was a simple tutorial on your first large graph.

 This only scratches the surface of how Gephi is used.
 There are lots of methods for isolating data and patterns using Gephi -- this tutorial was enough to show you the most basic features.

-Here are some more beginner tutorials on Gephi networks: https://www.youtube.com/playlist?list=PLk_jmmkw5S2BqnYBqF2VNPcszY93-ze49
+Here are some more beginner tutorials on Gephi networks: https://www.youtube.com/playlist?list=PLk_jmmkw5S2

 ### An alternative method.